gilleshenrard/ITLG_reseaux_industriels/README.md

 void print_error(char* msg, ...);
 ```

-A bash script has been made to execute and test possible errors
+A bash script (tests.sh) has been made to execute and test possible errors

 ### 4. Currently implemented in the final assignment
 * Server, both in TCP and UDP